The Vedic Culture: 1500-600 B.C.

 - Bhrahmina and Kshatriya were privileged.

-- The power of father in the family was increased in the later Vedic period.
+- The power of the father in the family was increased in the later Vedic period.

 - Women lost their political right of attending assemblies.